j-broo/axpert-inverter-monitor/README.md

 2. Copy InverterMonitor.php, InverterMonitor.png and loader.js to "/var/www/html" directory.
 2. Run "chmod +x ./inverter_poller" to make executable.
 3. Run "chmod +x ./poll.sh" to make executable.
+4. Edit "/etc/log2ram.conf" and add the "/var/www/html/im" directory to cache it to RAM.
-4. Execute by running "./poll.sh &".
+5. Execute by running "./poll.sh &".

 Optional:
+Edit monitorconfig.json (applies only to web-monitor) - Set your inverter model and battery count here (battery count used in voltage calculation).
-Edit monitorconfig.json (applies only to web-monitor) Edit inverter.conf (should not need to, interval here does not apply)
+Edit inverter.conf (you should not need to, interval here does not apply).

 Usage:
 ------

-Use with included php web-monitor - http://yourraspberrypi/InverterMonitor.php
+Use with included PHP web-monitor.
+Simply navigate to http://yourraspberrypi/InverterMonitor.php

 Or